Aston Martin DB6: Later models and variants

-The DB6 Mark II was announced on 21 August 1969, identified by distinct flares on front and rear wheel arches and wider tyres on 1/2" wider wheels.
+The DB6 Mark II was announced on 21 August 1969, identified by distinct flares on front and rear wheel arches and wider 205VR15 Pirelli Cinturato CN72 radial or 815-15V15 Avon Crossply tyres on 1/2" wider wheels.
 Available as an optional extra for the Mark II was AE Brico electronic fuel-injection combined with the higher compression ratio cylinder head.
 The Mark II edition shared many parts with the then-new DBS.

 As with previous Aston Martin models, a high-power DB6 Vantage was offered.
-It was equipped with three Weber carburetors and higher compression ratio cylinder head.
+It was equipped with three Weber carburettors and higher compression ratio cylinder head.

 A convertible body style was also offered, named the Volante.
 This was introduced at the 1966 London Motor Show.
 The DB6-based Volante succeeded the earlier (1965–1966) Volantes which were built on the last of the DB5 chassis' and were known as "short chassis" Volantes.
 Of the later DB6-based Volantes just 140 were built, including 29 high-output Vantage Volante versions, highly prized by collectors.

-Charles III, owns a DB6-based Volante MkII that has been converted to run on E85.
-The car was given to him by his mother on his 21st birthday.
+Charles III owns a DB6-based Volante MkII that has been converted to run on E85.